PanchananNath/CS202_IT_Workshop_I/README.md

 Day wise materials for the Lab will be pushed here

-# Schedule
+# Schedule for G24

-Monday: 2PM - 5PM for G24
+Monday: 2PM - 5PM

-# Venue
+# Venue for G24

 Lab 5